 Jiro’s immense success led to the creation of Chef’s Table, an original documentary series for Netflix, helmed by David.
-Each episode in the series, now in its fourth season, is a character study of one of the world’s great culinary talents.
+Each episode in the series, now in its fifth season, is a character study of one of the world’s great culinary talents.
 The show has earned international praise for its cinematic beauty and character-based stories.
 Its popularity and success has led to a four-episode mini-series featuring French chefs, Chef’s Table: France, and 2018’s release of Chef’s Table: Pastry, showcasing four pastry and dessert chefs.
 The series has garnered Emmy nominations for Outstanding Directing for a Nonfiction Program, Outstanding Documentary or Nonfiction Series, and Outstanding Music Composition for a Series.

 David also directed A Faster Horse, about the 50-year history of the Ford Mustang and the pressure to create the next legendary car.
 The film was another Tribeca Film Festival success.